 The top section is loose to the post, excess movement.
+Secure all fittings.

 There is significant corrosion on this item.

 De-scale back to good metal and coat with lead free paint, using appropriate precautions.
 Repairs may be necessary where corrosion is severe.